bphenriques/interview-challenge-get-file-line-api/README.md

 * How long did you spend on this exercise?
 If you had unlimited more time to spend on this, how would you spend it and how would you prioritize each item?
 * If you were to critique your code, what would you have to say about it?

-TODO:
-- versioned endpoints
-- Thingy on documenting the endponts and make it available at a specific port